Tucker tensor factor models: matricization and mode-wise PCA estimation: Real data analysis

-We demonstrate the proposed approaches on two real data sets.
-The first one is the Moving MNIST data \citep{srivastava2015unsupervised} (\url{http://www.cs.toronto.edu/~nitish/unsupervised_video/}), which has serially uncorrelated tensor observations.
-The second one is the import-export transport networks, which is analyzed in \cite{ChenYangZhang2022JASA-factor}, and has temporally correlated tensor observations.
-The goal of analysis is from two aspects, one is about the explanation of estimated loading matrix as well as the corresponding mode-wise clustering result, the other is about the performance of tensor reconstruction.
-Four methods, i.e., iTIPUP, moPCA, PmoPCA and IPmoPCA, are adopted in accordance with simulation studies.
+We demonstrate the proposed approaches on two real datasets.
+The first one is the Moving MNIST data \citep{SrivastavaMansimovSalakhutdinov2015ICML-unsupervised} (\url{http://www.cs.toronto.edu/~nitish/unsupervised_video/}), which has serially uncorrelated tensor observations.
+The second one is the import-export transport networks data, which is analyzed in \citet{ChenYangZhang2022JASA-factor}, and has temporally correlated tensor observations.
+The goal of the analysis is from two aspects, one is about the explanation of the estimated loading matrix as well as the corresponding mode-wise clustering result, and the other is about the performance of tensor reconstruction. {Five} methods, i.e., iTIPUP, moPCA, PmoPCA, IPmoPCA, and {PROJ}, are adopted in accordance with simulation studies.
 Note that, the moPCA estimators are used as projected matrices and initial estimators for PmoPCA and IPmoPCA respectively.